NanoComp/mpb/doc/docs/Scheme_Tutorial.md

 A Few Words on Units
 --------------------

 In principle, you can use any units you want with MPB.
 Maxwell's equations possess an important property--they are *scale-invariant*.
-See [our online textbook](http://ab-initio.mit.edu/book), ch.
-2. If you multiply all of your sizes by 10, the solution scales are simply multiplied by 10 likewise while the frequencies are divided by 10.
+See Chapter 2 of [Photonic Crystals: Molding the Flow of Light (second edition)] (http://ab-initio.mit.edu/book).
+If you multiply all of your sizes by 10, the solution scales are simply multiplied by 10 likewise while the frequencies are divided by 10.
 So, you can solve a problem once and apply that solution to all length-scales.
 For this reason, we usually pick some fundamental lengthscale *a* of a structure, such as its lattice constant (unit of periodicity), and write all distances in terms of that.
 That is, we choose units so that *a* is unity.
 Then, to apply to any physical system, one simply scales all distances by *a*.
 This is what we have done in the preceding and following examples.
-This is the default behavior of MPB: the lattice constant is one, and all coordinates are scaled accordingly.
+This is the default behavior: the lattice constant is one, and all coordinates are scaled accordingly.

-As has been mentioned already, nearly all 3-vectors in the program are specified in the *basis* of the lattice vectors *normalized* to lengths given by `basis-size`, defaulting to the unit-normalized lattice vectors.
+As has been mentioned already, nearly all 3-vectors in the program are specified in the basis of the lattice vectors normalized to lengths given by `basis_size`, defaulting to the unit-normalized lattice vectors.
 That is, each component is multiplied by the corresponding basis vector and summed to compute the corresponding Cartesian vector.
 It is worth noting that a basis is not meaningful for scalar distances such as the cylinder radius.
-These are just the ordinary cartesian distances in your chosen units of *a*.
+These are just the ordinary Cartesian distances in your chosen units of *a*.

 Note also that the [k-points](Scheme_User_Interface.md#input-variables), as mentioned above, are an exception: they are in the basis of the reciprocal lattice vectors.
-See [our online textbook](http://ab-initio.mit.edu/book), appendix B. If a given dimension has size `no-size`, its reciprocal lattice vector is taken to be 2&#960;/*a*.
+See Appendix B of [Photonic Crystals: Molding the Flow of Light (second edition)](http://ab-initio.mit.edu/book).
+If a given dimension has size `no-size`, its reciprocal lattice vector is taken to be 2&#960;/*a*.

 We provide [conversion functions](Scheme_User_Interface.md#coordinate-conversion-functions) to transform vectors between the various bases.